 - Baldur's Gate II: Shadows of Amn downplays Card-Carrying Villain with the Big Bad, Irenicus.
 He doesn't brag about being evil but knows that people views him as such so he doesn't bother denying it, enough to tell in your face that you "warrant no villain's exposition" from him.

 - Futurama downplayed Implausible Deniability in Into the Wild Green Yonder, when the head of the robot mafia isn't denying his wife stole his lucky foot.
 He's just insisting they need more evidence when the evidence so far is conclusive.

 - Transformers Prime downplayed Pink Means Feminine by making Arcee blue, with just pink touches.

-- In Gravity Falls, Gravity Is a Harsh Mistress is downplayed.
+- Gravity Is a Harsh Mistress is downplayed.
 When Dipper and Mabel run off a cliff, they fall down at a realistic speed, but instead of falling forward in an arc, they go straight forward, then down.

 - The pair also downplay Half-Identical Twins: they're almost the exact same in terms of height, face and body type, but have different hair styles and outfits, as well as personalities.
 (Also, Mabel wears braces while Dipper has a birthmark hidden under his bangs.)